-Professionals falling under the definition of article 1(8) of the 2004 AML/CFT Law are subject to all the obligations of this law and must, amongst others, identify and verify the identity of the customer and the beneficial owner, conduct ongoing due diligence of the business relationship, cooperate with the Financial Intelligence Unit (Cellule de renseignement financier, hereafter "CRF-FIU"), the supervisory authorities and the self-regulatory bodies and report any suspicion of money laundering or terrorist financing to the CRF-FIU.
+Professionals falling under the definition of article 1(8) of the 2004 AML/CFT Law are subject to all the obligations of this law and must, amongst others, identify and verify the identity of the customer and the beneficial owner, conduct ongoing due diligence of the business relationship, cooperate with the supervisory authorities or the self-regulatory bodies to which they are subject and with the Financial Intelligence Unit (Cellule de renseignement financier, hereafter "CRF-FIU"), to whom any report of any suspicion of money laundering or terrorist financing should be transmitted.

-The aim is to reduce the ML/TF risk through the "gatekeeper" role assigned to professionals carrying out the requisite due diligence, if necessary allowing for the spontaneous exchange of information concerning the customer, the beneficial owner or the business relationship with the CRF-FIU, the investigation and prosecution authorities.
+The aim is to reduce the ML/TF risk through the "gatekeeper" role assigned to professionals carrying out the requisite due diligence, if necessary allowing for the spontaneous exchange of information concerning the customer, the beneficial owner or the business relationship with the CRF-FIU and the investigation and prosecution authorities.